 All in all, you will use more electricity running a deep fryer than an air fryer.

-A deep fat fryer also has an additional running cost, which is not even necessary for an air fryer.
+A deep-fat fryer also has an additional running cost, which is not even necessary for an air fryer.
 Oil!
 To maintain a better performance for your deep fryer, you need to regularly change the oil used inside.
 Depending on the quality of oil you use, you could be looking at a cost of around $4-$8 per oil change you do.
+Much less oil is used in an air fryer (just a simple spritz to crisp up some food types), so one small bottle of oil would last you easily a year with such a thin coating of oil.

 When looking at the cooking convenience of an air fryer versus a deep fryer, there isn’t much in it.
-A deep fat fryer will cook faster than an air fryer, but an air fryer doesn’t require any preheating.
+Let us look first at the subject of cooking time.
+A deep-fat fryer will cook faster than an air fryer, but an air fryer doesn’t require any preheating.
 All in all, you will probably spend less time cooking with a deep fryer, but not by much.

-Where an air fryer excels, is the flexibility it offers.
+Where an air fryer excels is the flexibility and versatility it offers.
 As well as being able to offer an alternative to deep frying, it can also operate like a regular oven.
-You can cook a whole chicken in an air fryer, for example.
+You can cook a whole roast chicken in an air fryer, for example.
 You can even use an air fryer as a dehydrator if you want.
+I even roast veggies in my air fryer!
 This flexibility is a great plus for an air fryer.
-It also means you need less kitchen appliances, freeing up more counter top space in your kitchen.
+It also means you need fewer kitchen appliances, freeing up more counter top space in your kitchen.

 The air fryer wins this area hands down.
 The hardest thing I have to do when cleaning my air fryer, is to soak it in hot water and give it a light scrub.
 This is as bad as it gets, and even this only takes a few minutes.